- Specialists in low cost mediation

 Mediation helps people settle disputes by using an impartial third party to act as a ‘go between’ and help facilitate a compromise.
 It’s a voluntary process, completely confidential and usually quicker and much cheaper than instructing lawyers and letting a court decide the outcome of the case.
 Mediation is suitable for resolving all sorts of disagreements, even if they are not legal matters.

-Our CMC accredited mediators offer low cost mediation which takes place online and can be arranged in a matter of days.
+We are a not-for-profit and our CMC accredited mediators offer low cost mediation which takes place online and can be arranged in a matter of days.
+It costs £360 +VAT for disputes involving two parties.

 Mediation can be helpful in settling all kinds of disagreements, whether it is heading towards a legal case, or just a difference of opinion on how to deal with something in a family context.
 It might be a falling out between neighbours or business partners who cannot agree on a key commercial decision.